 Book your removal company as soon as you know your moving date.
 Popular destinations can be very busy and the sooner the removal company has your booking the sooner you can tick this off your ‘moving to a new country’ list.
 If you don’t have a full load the removal company will share your move with another load, which will make things cheaper for you.

 When it comes to deciding how much you wish to ship, establish what size shipping container is right for you.
 Shipping containers come in two sizes: 20ft and 40ft.
 A 20ft container could fit the contents of a two bedroom house with a car.
 A 40ft container could easily fit the contents of a 4 bedroom house, including larger items such as a piano.
-If you don't have the contents of a FCL (full container load) you'll be able to ship your belongings in an LCL (less than full container load).
+If you don’t have the contents of an FCL (full container load) you’ll be able to ship your belongings in an LCL (less than full container load).
 This will may take longer but will cost less.

 The cost of selling versus buying new